isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 If ``retry-on-startup`` is set to ``true``, the server will start reconnection attempts even at server startup or on reconfigure events, and will honor the action specified in the ``on-fail`` parameter.
-Database connection retries are not attempted on startup if the :ischooklib:`libdhcp_limits.so` is loaded, because the hook library requires a valid connection to the database to check whether JSON format is supported and to recount class limits.

 During dynamic reconfiguration, all backends are disconnected and then reconnected using the new configuration.
 If connectivity to any of the